+The Tayana 42 normally is equipped with an aluminum, deck-stepped mast.
 The primary advantage of aluminum spars is the reduction in maintenance.
 One should not conclude, however, that aluminum spars are maintenance free.
-Like fiberglass, aluminum requires constant and conscientious care if its appearance is to be maintained.
-Again, as with fiberglass, if damage to finishes does occur, one is not quite so pressed to get a repair done because further deterioration is not likely.
+Like fiberglass, aluminum requires frequent and conscientious care, if its appearance is to be maintained.
+Again, as with fiberglass, if damage to finished does occur, one is not quite so pressed to get a repair done because further deterioration is not likely.

-The aluminum spars with a TAYANA 37 may be finished either by anodizing or painting.
-Anodizing is a process by which a protective coating is formed which is superior to paint.
+The aluminum spars with a Tayana 42 may be finished either by anodizing or painting.
+Anodizing is a process by which a protective coating is formed that is superior to paint.
 It is done in a special bath before any of the fittings have been installed.
 Anodizing cannot be renewed by the yacht owner.
-Painted spars are maintained in much the same way as painted wooden spars.
-Generally, the paint used is polyurethane, a very hard, color fast paint.
-Maintenance consists of watching for scrapes and gouges and repainting them when they occur.
+Generally, painted spars are finished with a polyurethane, a very hard, color-fast paint.
+Maintenance consists of monitoring the condition of the mast for scrapes and gouges and repainting them when they occur.
 A small spray can of automobile finish is very handy for this purpose.
 Simply remove the damaged paint, then sand lightly with about a 300 grit wet or dry sandpaper, and spray on the new finish.

-Aside from physical damage, owing to impact or scraping, the greatest cause for damage on an aluminum spar is galvanic corrosion.
-Any nonaluminum fitting that is bolted, screwed, or riveted to an aluminum spar must be bedded just as was the case with wood spars.
-The bedding, in this case, acts as an electrical insulator rather than as a means of keeping water from behind the fitting.
+Aside from physical damage owing to impact or scraping, the greatest cause of damage on an aluminum spar is galvanic corrosion.
+Any non-aluminum fitting that is bolted, screwed, or riveted to an aluminum spar must be bedded to prevent electrolytic corrosion.
+The bedding acts as an electrical insulator.
 If dissimilar metals are not isolated from the aluminum, one will soon find that the aluminum pits and forms a fine powder.
-This is nonreversible damage that must be avoided at all costs.
-If it is discovered, the fitting or fastener around the corroded area must be removed and reinsulated with a bedding compound or a sheet insulation such as neoprene or rubber.
-The pitted area may be filled with epoxy or polyester putty before repainting, but this is only cosmetic--the putty will not restore the lost strength in the damaged area.
+This is irreversible damage which must be avoided at all costs.
+If it is discovered, the fitting or fastener around the corroded area should be removed and reinsulated with a bedding compound or a sheet insulation, such as neoprene or rubber.
+The pitted area may be filled with epoxy or polyester putty before repainting, but this is only cosmetic - the putty will not restore the lost strength in the damaged area.

 One must consider that an aluminum mast that has been badly dented is no longer safe.
 Dents that are half an inch or more in depth and which have a diameter of a third or more of the spar constitute a serious weak point.
-If the spar is put under serious stress at that point, the chances are that the section will collapse.
+If the spar is put under serious stress at that point, the chances are that the section may collapse.
 If you should find a dent that large, contact a professional yacht rigger for advice.